eric-s-s/dice-tables/docs/implementation_details/parser.rst

     First, a very very quick introduction to the Abstract Syntax Tree:

-    The nodes are derived using the "ast" module. ast, very briefly, takes a string and parses it into nodes.
+    The nodes are derived using the `ast <https://docs.python.org/3/library/ast.html>`_ module. ast, very briefly, takes a string and parses it into nodes.
 To see what it does, use :code:`ast.dump(ast.parse(<your_string>))`.
 Create and test nodes by using :code:`my_node = ast.parse(<your_string>).body[0].value`